jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 First, to provide greater flexibility.
 Configurations can be more expressive, creative, and customized for a web applications needs.

 Secondly, and more importantly, to improve accuracy.
 Aggregating multiple Detection Point improves confidence in detecting malicious activity, reducing false positives.
-[image]
 It can also be leveraged to lower the thresholds of Detection Points, while maintaining confidence in detection, reducing false negatives.
-[image]

 How does it work?
 ------------
-Rule
-[example sensor 1 and sensor 2 or sensor 3 then sensor 4 diagram with labels] A Rule is made up of one or more Expressions.
+A Rule is made up of one or more Expressions.
 An Expression is a group of monitor points and operators seperated by chronilogical order using THEN operators. i.e. in our example "dp1 and dp2 or dp3" is one expression while "dp4" is another expression.
 A Rule will generate an Attack only if each of it's Expressions evaluates to true and has been triggered within its window of time.